 Statistical Weather and Climate Information

-As part of the desire to reach out to climate-sensitive users, NCDC provides sector-specific resources.
+As part of the desire to reach out to climate-sensitive users, NCEI provides sector-specific resources.

-NCDC has affiliations with many institutions around the world.
-The collaborations found on this page are examples of NCDC's dedication to making and maintaining global connections to expand our understanding of the Earth's climate.
+NCEI has affiliations with many institutions around the world.
+The collaborations found on this page are examples of NCEI's dedication to making and maintaining global connections to expand our understanding of the Earth's climate.

 Science Papers and Publications